merhmerh/ifc-extractor/README.md

 IFC Extractor extract data from IFC File and Output result in JSON format, containing every element with its parameters and properties.

-Ifc Extractor is used in [IFC-SG Validator](https://code.builtsearch.com/ifcsg-validator), to validate IFC Model for IFC-SG Compliance.
+Ifc Extractor is used in [IFC-SG Validator](https://code.builtsearch.com/ifcsg-validator) (under development), to validate IFC Model for IFC-SG Compliance.

 ## Process Overview